 Fuchs FD, Klag MJ, Whelton PK (2000).
 The classics: a tribute to the fiftieth anniversary of the randomized clinical trials.
 Journal of Clinical Epidemiology 53:335-342.

 Klar N, Donner A (2004).
 The impact of EF Lindquist’s text Statistical Analysis in Educational Research on cluster randomization.
-The James Lind Library (www.jameslindlibrary.org).
+JLL Bulletin: Commentaries on the history of treatment evaluation (https://www.jameslindlibrary.org/articles/the-impact-of-ef-lindquists-1940-text-statistical-analysis-in-educational-research-on-cluster-randomization/).

 Lilienfeld AM (1982).
 Ceterus paribus: the evolution of the clinical trial.
 Bulletin of the History of Medicine 56:1-18.